axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

 );
 ```

 Note: The destination address format is validated based on the destination chain.
-Make sure that the destination address is a valid address on the destination chain.
-For instance Terra addresses start with “terra,” Osmosis with “osmo,” etc.
+Make sure the destination address is a valid address on the destination chain.
+For instance, Terra addresses start with “terra,” Osmosis with “osmo,” etc.

+[//]: # (Need to change this use of Terra, too.
+Not sure what the best alternate example might be. ...)

-Once the deposit address has been generated the user can make a token transfer (on blockchain) to the deposit address.
+Once the deposit address has been generated, the user can make a token transfer (on blockchain) to the deposit address.
 The transfer will be picked up by the Axelar network and relayed to the destination chain.